 Automation tools can screen and shortlist candidates within a matter of seconds.
 This is one of the most time-consuming parts of the hiring process for the recruiter.
 So, with all of those hours saved, the recruiter can use this time to interact and engage with their candidates.

-By becoming more communicative to their candidates, the recruiter can get to know the candidate behind the CV.
+By becoming more communicative with their candidates, the recruiter can get to know the candidate behind the CV.
 This allows the recruiter to make better hiring decisions based on the candidate’s technical ability and cultural fit.
 Therefore, the recruiter can fill their vacancies faster with the confidence that they have hired the right candidate for the role.

 2. Increased Diversity